Tensor network approximation of Koopman operators: Introduction

 Through this approach, we approximate the Koopman evolution of observables by a tree tensor network on $F(\mathcal H_\tau)$ that can be implemented efficiently using functional programming techniques.
 Effectively, the tensor network approximates Koopman evolution on a $(2d+1)^n$-dimensional tensor product subspace of $\mathcal H_\tau^{\otimes n}$ generated by a collection of $d$ complex-conjugate pairs of eigenfunctions of $W_\tau$ together with a constant eigenfunction.
 This allows devoting resources to compute a modest number ($2d+1$) of eigenfunctions of $W_\tau$, and algebraically amplifying these eigenfunctions to capture information from a high-dimensional tensor product space (vs.\ brute-force computation of large dictionaries of Koopman eigenfunctions).
 Moreover, the tensor network scheme is positivity-preserving and is asymptotically consistent in a suitable joint limit of $n \to \infty$ and $\tau \to 0$.

-The plan of the paper is as follows. \Cref{sec:background} contains background on operator methods for classical dynamics and their connection with quantum theory.
-This is followed by a high-level overview of our tensor network approximation approach in \cref{sec:overview}, along with relevant definitions and constructions of RKHAs in \cref{sec:rkha}.
-In \cref{sec:tensornet}, we give a precise description of our approximation scheme and in \cref{sec:convergence} we study is convergence properties. \Cref{sec:experiments} presents applications to two dynamical systems on the 2-torus: an ergodic rotation with pure point Koopman spectrum and a Stepanoff flow \cite{Oxtoby53} with weak topological mixing (absence of non-constant continuous Koopman eigenfunctions).
-Concluding remarks and perspectives on future work are included in \cref{sec:conclusions}. \ref{app:numerical} contains technical details on numerical implementation and pseudocode.
+The plan of the paper is as follows. \Cref{sec:background} contains background on operator methods for classical dynamics, along with an illustrative example involving a circle rotation that we will reference in later sections of the paper.
+This is followed by a high-level overview of Koopman von--Neumann representations and tensor networks in \cref{sec:quantum}, and a survey of relevant definitions and constructions of RKHAs in \cref{sec:rkha}.
+In \cref{sec:tensornet,sec:num_impl}, we develop our tensor network approximation scheme and its numerical implementation.
+In \cref{sec:pointwise} we specialize the schemes from \cref{sec:tensornet} to approximation of pointwise (as opposed to statistical) evolution of observables and study their associated convergence properties.
+One of our main theoretical results, \cref{thm:torus_rotation_convergence}, is included in that section. \Cref{sec:experiments} presents applications to two dynamical systems on the 2-torus: an ergodic rotation with pure point Koopman spectrum and a Stepanoff flow \cite{Oxtoby53} with weak topological mixing (absence of non-constant continuous Koopman eigenfunctions).
+Concluding remarks and perspectives on future work are included in \cref{sec:conclusions}. \Cref{app:symbols} contains a list of the main symbols used in the paper. \Cref{app:spectral_approx} contains a description of the spectral approximation techniques for Koopman operators used in this paper.
+Details on numerical implementation and pseudocode are included in \cref{app:numerical}.